gopal-r/expressapi/README.md

 ﻿# Express Api

-This app runs a 4 tier micro service on the MEAN stack.
+This app leverages 4 tier micro services on the MEAN stack.

 Once the repo is cloned, use the following command from the directory (assuming the nodeJS is installed,